Tailored Support

 Managing international students’ expectations before they embark on their Aotearoa New Zealand study experience is critical to ensure they have a successful and rewarding time here.
 It will also mean students are more likely to pursue continued studies in New Zealand and recommend New Zealand to their friends as a study destination.

-Research shows that the more international student expectations are under-met, the lower their wellbeing will be (Geeraert et al 2021).
+Research shows that the more cross-border learner expectations are under-met, the lower their wellbeing will be (Geeraert et al 2021).
 To prevent this situation, this section will help both providers and agents more effectively manage student expectations of their study, work and career opportunities.

 minute read